camunda/camunda-bpm-platform/jbossas71/assembly/src/README.txt

 This is a distribution of the

-   camunda fox bpm platform community edition (ce)
+   camunda fox bpm platform enterprise edition (ee)

-camunda fox ce is licensed under the Apache License, Version 2.0.
+camunda fox ee, (c) camunda services GmbH

-This does not include the packaged jboss as 7 server which is licensed under the LGPL license.
+Packaged jboss as 7 server is licensed under the LGPL license.

 ==================